 You can also make money on Airbnb by hosting an experience.
 “Airbnb experiences are activities designed and led by inspiring locals.
 They go beyond typical tours or classes by immersing guests in a host’s unique world,” says the Airbnb site.
 If you want to host an experience, review Airbnb’s quality standards, which indicate requirements for experiences.
 Basically, the guest must be gaining access to something, participating in something, and offered an original perspective.
 After reviewing the quality standards, design your experience and submit it to Airbnb for approval.
 Once approved, you are ready to publish and host your experience.

 In addition to the cost of the room, Airbnb charges a guest service fee that typically maxes out at 14.2%.
 Hosts also pay a service fee of around 3%, which Airbnb adds to each transaction.
 Hosts who offer experiences are subject to a 20% service fee.

 You may have heard reports of a guest destroying a host’s home, a host endangering a guest’s safety, or an Airbnb host watching a guest through a hidden camera.
 Airbnb has taken some actions to help promote safety and security for hosts and guests, such as having users provide identification, improving profile and review systems, and implementing a host guarantee that reimburses eligible hosts for damages up to $1 million.
 Airbnb may also conduct public records checks, such as of sex offender registries, to see if a user has a past record.

 Airbnb isn’t all underwater aquarium rooms.
 It has invited its share of controversy.
-Cities from San Francisco to New York to Barcelona to Chicago to Berlin have clashed with the company, and Airbnb has been attempting to find ways to compromise with places that want to see more regulation and order, it’s an ongoing process.
+Cities from San Francisco to New York to Barcelona to Chicago to Berlin have experienced issues with the company, and Airbnb has been attempting to find ways to compromise with places that are yearning to see more regulation and order, it’s an ongoing process.
 Critics have accused Airbnb of exacerbating the housing crisis in certain locations, and lawsuits have been filed in some cases.
 Overall, the number of Airbnb listings has fallen in the past couple of years as the company has been forced to pull many from the market.